JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-4.md

 "Uh? *what the hell, Sparkles?
 Why would we hit it?*"

 "You'll see.
 Alright, I'm lowering the barrier now." - as quickly as it went up, the barrier came down, as if a curtain, falling on the floor. - "Try and take a step forward."

+Raynell took a step forward, successfully placing his right foot where intended.

+"HA!
+Didn't hit the wall."

+"Don't get cocky.
+Take another step."

+The moment Raynell lifted his left foot, he threw himself into the wall, almost instantly, as if he had teleported there, creating a current of wind from his sudden movement, and sliding to the floor from the wall.

+The wall was not damaged, not even a little, and Raynell did not feel pain, despite the force he hit it with.

+"What the fuck? *Gonna have to agree with him on this one, what the fuck just happened?!*"

+"I told you you'd hit the wall.
+Its due to your suddenly enhanced strength, that you can't fully control so far."

+"So I'm just going to crash into walls the moment I decide to move?!."

+"No. These walls are made of a shock-absorbant material we created, and are the perfect training ground for you." - *and containment unit*, Guardian thought - "Just try to exert as little strength as possible.
+Imagine you're walking on a floor made of paper, and any sudden movement will make it tear apart underneath you."

+"Here goes..."

+<center>&diams;</center>

+2 hours passed since Raynell went into the library.
+Dean and LL were starting to get nervous.

+"What happened to him?
+He should have returned by now." - LL said.

+"Damned if I know.
+Just call him on the comms?"

+"I did.
+All I got back was static."

+Dean began to show a worried face.

+"Maybe he's simply too far away, don't worry too much about it."

+"Even still, I think we should go look for him."

+"No way, man.
+We need to watch the entrance for other scavs.
+He's stronger than both of us combined anyways, with all those augs."

+"I guess you're right.
+I can't help but worry though."

+A moment of silence fell between the two.
+Dean interrupted that moment of silence, saying:

+"You know he's not into you right?"

+The question was met with a swift response by LL, in the form of a punch in the shoulder.

+<center>&diams;</center>

+"Yes!
+I can now walk properly again! *The light of our Lord shone upon you, and thusly allowed you to move.* *Holy shit, we have a preacher here!
+What's up dude!
+Language, my son.
+Buzzkill.*" - he couldn't help but exhibit a confident smile.

+"See, it wasn't too hard."

+"Yeah.
+What about my friends?"

+"Who?"

+"The two numbskulls that I left at the entrance."

+"Oh, they're still there."

+"Can you take me there?"

+"I strongly advise against that, you still can't control your powers."

+"I got to tell them I'm fine, or pretty soon they will come after me."

+"It's up to you.
+I'm just adivsing you."

+"Very well.
+Show me around this place, and then take me to them."